chadmasseywelshlin-byte/JPuNexium/README.md

 The Staff of the Japanese Branch of Project Nexium is not responsible for any discrepancies regarding Site Members, content allocation, missing, broken, drafted or orphaned pages.

 # Localization (i18n)

+I, chadmasseywelshlin-byte, aka PNXJPu, am a native English speaker.
+I cannot speak Japanese as I am currently learning Spanish, and do not currently understand the geographic, natural, phonetic and grammatical landscapes of Japanese.
+I created this GitHub Repository because I wish for Japanese Speakers to be able to